-Note: Ensure that the tab on the riser-card bracket is properly aligned with the slot on the adapter bracket.

-- 4. Insert the PCIe riser-card assembly with the adapter into the riser-card slot on the system board; then, install the retaining screw. - 5.
+- a.
+Ensure that the tab on the riser-card bracket is properly aligned with the slot on the adapter bracket. - b.
+Make sure that the adapter is inserted carefully.
+Improper installation of an adapter might damage the PCIe riser-card assembly or the adapter. - 4.
+Pinch the two sides of the PCIe riser-card assembly as indicated in above graphic and insert the PCIe riser-card assembly with the adapter into the riser-card slot, evenly with both hands, on the system board.
+Then, install the retaining screw. - 5.
 If you disconnected cables when you removed the adapter, reconnect the cables. - 6.
-Install the storage enclosure, if you removed one (see "Installing an expansion enclosure on a system-board tray" on page 76); otherwise, install the system-board tray cover (see "Installing the system-board tray cover" on page 69). - 7.
-Install the system-board tray in the chassis (see "Installing the system-board tray in a 2U chassis" on page 71 or "Installing the system-board tray in a 3U chassis" on page 73). - Note: To complete the installation of the PCIe adapter, see the documentation that comes with the adapter for device-driver and configuration information.
+Install the storage enclosure, if you removed one (see "Installing an expansion enclosure on a system-board tray" on page 114); otherwise, install the system-board tray cover (see "Installing the system-board tray cover" on page 107). - 7.
+Install the system-board tray in the chassis (see "Installing the system-board tray in a 2U chassis" on page 109 or "Installing the system-board tray in a 3U chassis" on page 111). - Note: To complete the installation of the PCIe adapter, see the documentation that comes with the adapter for device-driver and configuration information.